bastomiadi/medical_catalog/README.md

 mysql -u root -p snomed_db < database/sql/snomed_db.sql
 ```

-**Note**: LOINC module uses REST API from clinicaltables.nlm.nih.gov and does not require a local database.
+**Note**: Most modules use REST API from clinicaltables.nlm.nih.gov and do not require a local database.

 ### 5. Configure Database Connection (SNOMED-CT only)